MariaMurarescu/Project2/README.md

 Final step
 From Azure CLI do Git pull and push that everything will be update.

-How to improve the project in the future
+**How to improve the project in the future**

-For the application I would add more fetaures to offer a frendly interface.
+For the application, I would add more fetaures to offer a frendly interface.